SaiDhinakar/GUI-for-LLMs/README.md

-# ollama-gui

 ## Overview
-The `ollama-gui` project is a modern and user-friendly graphical user interface (GUI) designed to interact with Ollama's local LLMs (Language Learning Models).
+The `GUI-for-LLMs` project is a modern and user-friendly graphical user interface (GUI) designed to interact with Ollama's local LLMs (Language Learning Models).
 This application allows users to easily retrieve available models and switch between them for a seamless experience.

 ## Features
 - User-friendly interface for interacting with local LLMs.